 Senior medical and dental officers are a distinct, vocationally trained, occupational employee group.
-District health boards (DHBs) as employers benefit from these employees having significant influence in their internal decision-making.
-The parties recognise that both senior medical and dental officers and DHBs have different roles, responsibilities and distinctive features.
+The employer benefits from these employees having significant influence in their internal decision-making.
+The parties recognise that both senior medical and dental officers and the employer have different roles, responsibilities and distinctive features.

-Both the Association and DHBs are committed to working together to establish and strengthen this engagement with and empowerment of senior medical and dental officers.
+Both the Association and the employer are committed to working together to establish and strengthen this engagement with and empowerment of senior medical and dental officers.

-Both the Association and DHBs recognise that a relationship between DHBs and senior medical and dental officers based on constructive engagement between them and empowerment of the latter has positive benefits for both recruitment and retention of employees.
+Both the Association and the employer recognise that a relationship between the employer and senior medical and dental officers based on constructive engagement between them and empowerment of the latter has positive benefits for both recruitment and retention of employees.

-This collective agreement is the foundation document for this underlying engagement and empowerment relationship between DHBs and senior medical and dental officers which is integral to the internal culture of each DHB.
+This collective agreement is the foundation document for this underlying engagement and empowerment relationship between the employer and senior medical and dental officers which is integral to the internal culture of the employer.